-Featuring Apple AirPods style charging case with lighting connector, it is obvious that Insta360 is mainly targeting iPhone owners.
+Featuring an Apple AirPods style charging case with a lighting connector, it is obvious that Insta360 is mainly targeting iPhone owners.

 The GO is only a bit bigger than a AA battery.
-Roughly measures 1.9 x 0.8 x 0.58 inches and weights a bit less than 20 grams.
-Charging case provides additional power on the field and protection during transportation.
-Lightning connector is built-in (can not be replaced) and it is covered by a rubber guard which pops-out easily, unfortunately.
-There is included a short micro USB – Type C cable which allows to connect the case to Android phones as well.
+Roughly measures 1.9 x 0.8 x 0.58 inches and weighs a bit less than 20 grams.
+The charging case provides additional power on the field and protection during transportation.
+The lightning connector is built-in (can not be replaced) and it is covered by a rubber guard which pops-out easily, unfortunately.
+There is included a short micro USB – Type C cable which allows connecting the case to Android phones as well.

 When you load the GO into the case, it automatically starts to charge (make sure you line up the charging point).
-The case has charging level indicator: Green for 80%+, Yellow for 20-80% and red for less than 20% remaining power.
+The case has a charging level indicator: Green for 80%+, Yellow for 20-80%, and red for less than 20% remaining power.

 Price and availability

 The GO is available for orders since August 2019 at most online retailers.
 Now, you can order it directly from Insta360 for $199.99.
 I know, it isn’t exactly cheap, but it does not have any real contender in its weight.
-For extra 20 bucks you can opt for premium care services which gives you one free repair or replacement in case any accident happens with your GO.
-Also, for extra $10 you can opt to personalize your camera, labeling it with your Instagram account for example.
-Premium GO Accessory Kit for extra $29.99 includes Carry Case, Case Cover, Ring Grip, Easy Grip and Mount Adapter.
+For an extra 20 bucks, you can opt for premium care services that give you one free repair or replacement in case any accident happens with your GO.
+Also, for an extra $10 you can opt to personalize your camera, labeling it with your Instagram account for example.
+Premium GO Accessory Kit for an extra $29.99 includes Carry Case, Case Cover, Ring Grip, Easy Grip, and Mount Adapter.

 Insta360 GO highlights